2023 Best Allied Health Services Undergraduate Certificate Schools in Kansas

 Medical Assisting majors at WTI take out an average of $18,412 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $92.

-You’ll join some of the best and brightest minds around you if you attend Rasmussen University - Kansas.
-The school came in at #2 on this year’s Best Allied Health Services Undergraduate Certificate Schools in Kansas list.
+You’ll be in good company if you decide to attend Rasmussen University - Kansas.
+It ranked #2 on our 2023 Best Allied Health Services Undergraduate Certificate Schools in Kansas list.
 Located in the rural area of Topeka, Rasmussen University - Kansas is a private for-profit school with a fairly small student population.

 While working on their Undergraduate Certificate, medical assisting majors at Rasmussen University - Kansas accumulate an average of around $16,929 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $64.